rykener/transsangha/_pages/resources.md

 * Download an unauthorized eBook (.epub format) of it [here](/documents/radical.epub).

 ### My Foxy Body by River Shannon
 From a trans Zen practicioner.
 She reflects on her life in practice and on the koan that Fox Ghost was named after.
-Multiple trans people independently arriving at this koan as a trans allegory is very satisfying.
 [Read here](https://tricycle.org/article/trans-identity-fox-koan/)

 ### Guidelines for new Sanghas